JakeTaranov/pathfinding/README.md

-A implmentation of the A* pathfinding algorithm (with visualization) in C++ with SFML.
+A implementation of the A* pathfinding algorithm (with visualization) in C++ with SFML.
 Currently it is only compatible with A*, I hope to build it out to work with more pathfinding algorithms such as BFS, and Dijkstras.